Wandalen/wTools/module/core/error_tools/task/task_plan.md

 *   Rule 2: The `Readme.md` must show simple, correct `use` statements (e.g., `use error_tools::prelude::*;`) that enable all documented features, including macros.
 *   Rule 3: All code examples in the `Readme.md` must correspond to a runnable example file in the `examples/` directory.
 *   Rule 4: The crate's public API must maintain its existing `mod_interface` structure, ensuring `private` namespaces and `own`/`orphan`/`exposed` modules are present and correctly configured.
+*   Rule 5: All significant functionalities of `error_tools` must have corresponding runnable examples in the `examples/` directory.
+*   Rule 6: Test coverage for `error_tools` must be comprehensive, covering all public API functions and critical internal logic.

 ### Tests
 | Test ID | Status | Notes |